nghiango1/Chatti/README.md

 # ChattingChit
-A in-memory only back-end chating app with simple UI
+A in-memory only back-end chating app with UI

 ## Sample user: